Successful Value Investing Changes Drastically In 2020

 - Year-to-date return: -41.3%

-- Insider purchases: Three insiders purchased a total of $142,900 of shares in 2020, with the last one on November 11
+- Insider purchases: three insiders purchased a total of $142,900 of shares in 2020, with the last one on November 11

 - TTM free cash flow yield of 17.01% and forward P/E of 10.9x